Niloofar Beyzaie: Career

 Her play, In the presence of the Wind, was written by her father in the 1960s and was played in several cities of Europe and Germany from 2015 until October 2016.

-Her play, In this Place and at this Time (based on the stories of Mahshid Amirshahi) was played in Frankfurt, Collogne, Berlin, Heidelberg and Zürich from October 2017 to May 2018. ّShe received the audience award for best play for this piece from the Iranian Theater Festival in Heidelberg on February 3, 2018.
+Her play, In this Place and at this Time (based on the stories of Mahshid Amirshahi) was played in Frankfurt, Cologne, Berlin, Heidelberg and Zürich from October 2017 to May 2018. ّShe received the audience award for best play for this piece from the Iranian Theater Festival in Heidelberg on February 3, 2018.

-Beyzaie was honored for her lifelong theater work on March 2–3, 2018 by "the cultural society of iranian women" in Vancouver.
+Beyzaie was honored for her lifelong theater work on March 2–3, 2018 by "the cultural society of Iranian women" in Vancouver.
 In this context, the play Lady in Mirror, which consists of parts of her plays, was performed by the Theatre group Shahrzad.

 She also received the Prize as the best Personality of the year 2018 from the "Foundation of Pasargad Heritage" for the fields of Art and Culture in March 2018.

 In 2022 she staged the play "From Nameless Stones to Mahsa, Daughter of Iran".
 The first episode of this play contains four stories from the wives and mothers of political prisoners in Iran in the 1980s and the second episode deals with the situation in Iran today after the assassination of Jina Mahsa Amini by the Iranian vice squad.
-This play was u.A. performed as part of the solidarity evening with the Iranian protest movement in February 2023 in the Gallustheater in Frankfurt am Main.
+This play was performed as part of the solidarity evening with the Iranian protest movement in February 2023 in the Gallustheater in Frankfurt am Main.